rjstenberg/conversation-analytics/README.md

 # Conversation Analytics for Sports Broadcasts

-A Python tool for analyzing conversational dynamics in live sports studio broadcasts using automatic speech recognition, speaker diarization and statistical analysis.
+A Python tool for analysing conversational dynamics in audio using automatic speech recognition, speaker diarization and statistical analysis.
+It can be used to examine speakers and how speaking time and turns are distributed across a conversation.

 Created by Rebecca Stenberg.

-Originally developed as a personal data analysis project to explore whether subjective viewer impressions of broadcast discussions can be measured quantitatively.
-The project combines MLX Whisper transcription, Pyannote speaker diarization and a custom analysis pipeline to generate interactive reports of studio conversations.
+Originally developed as a personal data analysis project to explore speaking patterns in swedish football studio broadcasts, including whether subjective viewer impressions of who dominates a discussion can be measured quantitatively.

+The project combines MLX Whisper transcription, Pyannote speaker diarization and a custom analysis pipeline to generate statistics, speaker timelines and HTML reports.

 ## Features